 * unordered list

-* This is a sub list item
+* This is a sub list item1.
+This is an

 2.) in an enumerated (ordered) list